Justintime50/muffinscript/README.md

 Create a `filename.ms` file and start coding with `muffin filename.ms`.

-- Everything must be assigned to a variable to evaluate (forces explicit self-documenting code).

 ```ms
 // Variable assignment and printing
 foo = "hello world"